aws-samples/sample-bda-redaction/README.md

 cd sample-bda-redaction/infra/
 ```

-**Optional:** Create and activate a new Python virutal environment (make sure you are using python 3.12 as lambda is in CDK is configured for same.
+**Optional:** Create and activate a new Python virtual environment (make sure you are using python 3.12 as lambda is in CDK is configured for same.
 If using some other python version update CDK code to reflect the same in lambda runtime)

 ```sh
 python3 -m venv .venv